-I love to write, create & explore.
+I love to learn, write, & create.

 I teach the Enneagram as a tool for a better life.

-You’re up for a challenge
+You’re up for a challenge.

-You know there’s more to life
+You know there’s more to life and more to learn.

-You wonder the meaning of life
+You sometimes wonder about the meaning of life.

-You want to make a difference
+You want to make a difference with your life.

-You’re ready for change
+You’re ready for change.

 When you change the way you look at things,